The information below details our Key Stage One and Key Stage Two curriculum.

 Teachers meet the individual needs of their pupils and pinpoint support, class work and next steps using detailed assessments.
 Half termly, the children are assessed to identify the areas and interventions which are needed for the following half term.

-All classes participate in a daily reading session.
-Most children in EYFS and KS1 access the Read Write Inc Programme to cover the National Curriculum objectives for Reading .
-Children in Year 1 participate in a shared daily reading session.
-Some children at Key Stage 2 participate in Read Write Inc, depending on their individual needs.
+Most children in EYFS and KS1 access the Read Write Inc Programme to learn phonics and prepare them for the Year 1 phonics screen.
+Children in Year 1 also participate in a separate weekly reading lesson to develop their comprehension skills further and prepare them for Reciprocal Reading in Year 2.
+Some children in Key Stage 2 also participate in Read Write Inc, depending on their individual needs or receive additional ‘hotspotting’ intervention.

 Grammar, Punctuation and Spelling

-Most children in EYFS and KS1 access the Read Write Inc Programme to support the spelling objectives stated in the National Curriculum.
-Children in Y1 and Y2 also learn key spellings from the national curriculum spelling lists.
+Most children in EYFS and KS1 access the Read Write Inc Programme to support the spelling objectives stated in the National Curriculum alongside their phonetic learning.

-Regular work scrutiny, learning walks and staff moderation ensure that standards across the school remain high.
+Regular learning walks, environment checks, work scrutinies including shared work scrutinies and staff moderation ensure that standards throughout school remain high.

 Topic Based Curriculum